rxantos/tubras/trunk/tools/irrb/doc/object_panel.rst

 .. toctree::
    :maxdepth: 2

-The irrB Object panel can be used to control Irrlicht scene node information that is exported to a scene (.irr) file.
+The irrB Object panel is designed to control Irrlicht scene node information that is exported to a scene (.irr) file.

 .. image:: _static/img005.png
    :align: left